Margaret Whiting: Youth

 Whiting was born in Detroit.
 Her family moved to Los Angeles in 1929, when she was five years old.
 Her father, Richard, was a composer of popular songs, including the classics "Hooray for Hollywood", "Ain't We Got Fun?", and "On the Good Ship Lollipop".
 Her sister, Barbara Whiting, was an actress (Junior Miss, Beware, My Lovely) and singer.

 An aunt, Margaret Young, was a singer and popular recording artist in the 1920s.
 Whiting's singing ability was noticed at an early age and at seven she sang for singer-lyricist Johnny Mercer, with whom her father had collaborated on some popular songs, including "Too Marvelous for Words".
 In 1942, Mercer co-founded Capitol Records and signed Margaret to one of Capitol's first recording contracts.

 Recording career

 Whiting's first recordings were as featured singer with various orchestras.
 In 1944, her version of "Moonlight in Vermont", with Billy Butterfield's Orchestra, sold over one million copies, and was awarded a gold disc by the RIAA.

-Other recordings included "That Old Black Magic", with Freddie Slack and His Orchestra (1942) and "It Might as Well Be Spring", with Paul Weston and His Orchestra (1945).
+Other recordings included "That Old Black Magic", with Freddie Slack and His Orchestra (1942) and "It Might as Well Be Spring", with Paul Weston and his orchestra (1945).

-In 1945, Whiting began to record under her own name.
-"A Tree in the Meadow" was a number one hit in the summer of 1948, and her duet with country music star Jimmy Wakely, "Slippin' Around", was another number one hit in 1949.
-It sold 1.75 million copies, and Whiting was titled "Queen of the Jukeboxes".
-Other recordings include: